 2. Mix it up

 Giving your child access to a variety of writing styles – including a range of fiction and non-fiction books – will expand their vocabulary and knowledge as well as develop their reading fluency.
-Take a look at our recommendations in our Find a book section.

 3. Explore real-life maths